-The algorithm provides the exact segmentation of the pixels of both the object and the target (from past frames), which a robot can potentially use to identify and track these elements in real-time camera streams.
-This information enables the robot to locate and interact with the object and its designated target in the current scene.
+The algorithm yields pixel-level segmentations of both the object and the target from earlier video frames, which can be leveraged by a robot to identify and track these elements within real-time camera feeds.
+This facilitates accurate localization and interaction with the relevant entities in the current scene.

-Using the textual representation of the action, the robot can apply the appropriate task-specific skills.
-For simple actions such as `put it' or `bring it', the robot can perform simple pick-and-place operations.
-However, more complex actions, such as `pour', can require the robot to perform specialized movements and utilize advanced manipulation skills.
-The combination of visual and textual data equips the robot with the necessary context to perform a wide range of tasks effectively.
+Then, the extracted commands can be sent to the task execution subsystems, which are beyond the scope of the present architecture, but we use MoveIt! to execute simple pick and place tasks for system evaluation.